 Time series: Global

-Since 1751 approximately 356 billion metric tonnes of carbon have been released to the atmosphere from the consumption of fossil fuels and cement production.
+Since 1751 approximately 365 billion metric tonnes of carbon have been released to the atmosphere from the consumption of fossil fuels and cement production.
 Half of these fossil-fuel CO2 emissions have occurred since the mid 1980s.
-The 2009 global fossil-fuel carbon emission estimate, 8738 million metric tons of carbon, represents a slight decline of 0.35% from an all-time high (8769 million metric tons of carbon) in 2008.
-The slight decline is due to the Global Financial Crisis which began in mid-2008 and had obvious economic and energy use consequences, particularly in North America and Europe.
+The 2010 global fossil-fuel carbon emission estimate, 9167 million metric tons of carbon, represents an all-time high and a 4.9% increase over 2009 emissions.
+The increase marks a quick recovery from the 2008-2009 Global Financial Crisis which had obvious economic and energy use consequences, particularly in North America and Europe.

 Carbon Dioxide Information Analysis Center, Oak Ridge National Laboratory, U.S. Department of Energy, Oak Ridge, Tenn., U.S.A.